mickeyl/LTSupportAutomotive/README.md

 This library is stable and by now pretty much in _bugfix-only_ mode.
 The reason for that is that the support for Unified Diagnostic Services (UDS) (which I originally planned to implement in this library) proved to be unworkable – see [this comment](https://github.com/mickeyl/LTSupportAutomotive/issues/35#issuecomment-808062461) for more details.

-If your priority is large OBD2 coverage, you can still continue to use this library.
+If your priority is full OBD2 coverage, you can (and should) still continue to use this library.
 It works great with both Objective-C and Swift.
 If your priority is UDS though, I'd rather recommend my new library [Swift-UDS](https://github.com/Automotive-Swift/Swift-UDS).

 # Introduction #